webmessia-h/webmessia-h/README.md

 -----------------------------------------------------------------------------------------
 🫡 I am a self taught C++ Developer

-📚 I'm studying for Bachelor degree in automation at Lviv Polytechinc National University
+📚 I'm studying for Bachelor degree in automation at Lviv Polytechnic National University

 🔎 I have a strong interest in Networking, AI and Embedded development